See the Traumatic Brain Injury (Adults) Evidence Map for summaries of the available research on this topic.

 Audiologists are also involved in the management of tinnitus associated with TBI.
 Management can include the use of hearing aids, sound masking, counseling, and cognitive-behavioral interventions.

 Treatment for audiology-related symptoms may include counseling about the use of coping and compensatory skills that can minimize the effects of hearing and balance disorders and reduce safety risks.

 See ASHA's Practice Portal pages on Hearing Loss in Adults, Hearing Aids for Adults, Balance System Disorders, and Tinnitus and Hyperacusis.
 See also ASHA's resources titled Hearing Assistive Technology (HATS) and Audiology Information Series: Hearing Assistive Technology.

 Treatment considers the cultural values and norms of the individual.
 Different dimensions of culture may influence an individual's views on seeking care and external support following a TBI (see ASHA's resource on examples of cultural dimensions).
 For example, some cultures may have a sense of shame or feel the need to hide a disability.
 This may influence how an individual and their family/caregivers approach treatment.
-See ASHA's Practice Portal page on Cultural Competence.
+See ASHA's Practice Portal page on Cultural Responsiveness.

 Treatment is also sensitive to linguistic diversity.
 It is provided in the language(s) used by the individual with TBI.
 See ASHA's Practice Portal pages on Bilingual Service Delivery and Collaborating With Interpreters, Transliterators, and Translators.